AstroViking/proseminar-presentation/Notes.md

 As far as the solution to the strong CP problem is concerned, the value of f sub a is arbitrary.

 Values for f sub a with less than ten to the power of eight Giga electron volt have since been ruled out by experiments and theoretical considerations.
+Possible axions need to have a vaccum expectation value even highter then that.
 These axions are so weakly coupled that they have been called "invisible".
+They are also absurdly light.
+If you had as many axions as there are grains of sand on Earth, their combined mass might equal that of a millionth of a billionth of a single sand grain.

 # Axion